Photos by Sara Rubinstein

 That was four years ago, and I’ve since fished more in the Twin Cities than anywhere else.
 Which doesn’t mean much considering that the seven-county metro area houses roughly 250 lakes managed by Department of Natural Resources fisheries, 200-plus miles of river, and 45 miles of fishable trout streams.
 In terms of accessibility and diversity of species, Minnesota’s urban freshwater angling scene is among the finest and most expansive in the country.
 (Chicago, Detroit, and Philadelphia rank up there, too.)
 You could spend a lifetime rummaging through our metropolitan waters and there would always be more honey holes to explore, more sociological and environmental implications to ponder.
 And given that our angling scene has enough oddballs to fill a Coen brothers film, the fish stories aren’t bad, either.

-the bastard son of Minnesota angling—the loud, crazy, dirty one overshadowed by Mille Lacs, Cass, and other pristine walleye factories.
+U rban fishing is the bastard son of Minnesota angling—the loud, crazy, dirty one overshadowed by Mille Lacs, Cass, and other pristine walleye factories.
 But if you can accept it for what it is (and is not), its scruffy charms emerge.
 Take the pond in Loring Park.
 Though ringed by restored wetlands and prairie plantings, it’s unmistakably urban, sitting at the foot of downtown and in plain view of Spoonbridge and Cherry and the Basilica.
 While fishing for crappie here a couple years ago, I accidentally caught a channel catfish—a homely little beastie with four pairs of barbels (fish whiskers) and eyes the size of nickels.
 I remember thinking how novel it was to be surrounded by city life while holding a fish whose ancestors swam with dinosaurs.
 “I didn’t know those were in there,” said a woman on skates who stopped for a look at my primordial pal.
 “I didn’t either,” I said and slid him back in the water.

 A similar ecological dissonance exists at Mill Ruins Park adjacent to the Stone Arch Bridge on the west bank of the river.
 Though not the prettiest backdrop, the crumbling remains of Minneapolis’s once-mighty flour industry make for a unique (if not completely bizarre) fishing experience.
 At the base of the park’s historic brick walls, two massive drainage pipes outfitted with iron bars spit water into a canal, and after heavy rains the runoff approximates a babbling brook.
 It’s not exactly A River Runs Through It, but bluegill and bass congregate at these drainpipe rapids, creating downtown’s answer to stream fishing.